 In San Francisco, the city that launched the $4 toast trend, we take breakfast seriously.
-Some are willing to endure hour-long waits for weekend brunch; others know that weekday mornings—when the crowds thin and the pace slows—are the best time to indulge in the most important meal of the day.
-Whether you’re in the mood for a no-frills greasy-spoon, a mind-blowing pastry, or just the best damn breakfast sandwich you’ve ever had, San Francisco has a table (and a bottomless mug of coffee) with your name on it.
+Some are willing to endure hour-long waits for the best brunch in SF; others know that weekday mornings—when the crowds thin and the pace slows—are the best time to indulge in the most important meal of the day.
+Whether you’re in the mood for a no-frills greasy-spoon, a mind-blowing pastry, or just one of the best sandwiches you’ve ever had (breakfast or not), San Francisco has a table (and a bottomless mug of San Francisco's best coffee) with your name on it.
 So, here's where to grab the best breakfast in SF.

 Ryan Blumenthal opened this weekday-only breakfast joint as an homage to his East Coast roots—it’s even named after his New York-bred grandma.
 Everyone’s here for one thing: The oozing, piping hot fried egg sandwiches, made with cage-free brown eggs cushioned on buttered poppy kaiser rolls.
 Build your own stack, with eggs, cheddar, pastrami, or applewood smoked bacon, or splurge on specials like the Twenty Five (egg, avocado, tomato, cream cheese, and black olive) or the Horse on the Roof (grilled steak, eggs, provolone, American cheese, and special sauce).
 Don’t miss the homemade hot sauce.